Featured Photo: Kārlis Dambrāns via Flickr // CC BY 2.0

-Shutter count is to DSLRs what mileage is to cars.
-Circuit boards and other non-mechanical components have a virtually infinite lifespan, but shutters take quite a bit of wear and tear over its life.
-Canon DSLRs are generally rated to sustain anywhere from 50,000 to 300,000 shutter actuations before a shutter replacement is necessary (at a cost of several hundred dollars).
+The shutter count is to DSLRs what mileage is to cars.
+Circuit boards and other non-mechanical components have a virtually infinite lifespan, but a shutter can take quite a bit of wear and tear over its life.
+Canon DSLRs are generally rated to sustain anywhere from 50,000 to 300,000 shutter actuation before a shutter replacement is necessary (at a cost of several hundred dollars).

-Simply install the program, plug in your camera and go.
+Here is a list of applications that can help you with the task.
 When buying a Canon DSLR in person, always check the shutter count on your computer before taking it home.
 Walk or ask for a discount if the shutter count is exceeding high (see below for more info).
 When shopping online, ask the seller to verify the shutter count before buying.

 What if My Camera Isn’t Supported?